 Habit 16: Don’t Procrastinate

-Don’t put off what you want tomorrow just because you don’t want to do it today.
-When you procrastinate you are pushing the end results further away.
+Don’t put off what you want tomorrow, just because you don’t want to do it today.
+When you procrastinate, you are pushing your desired end results further away.
+Schedule time to get your tasks completed and you will be happy when you are done.

 Habit 17: Organize Your Emails